DrewFatone/Protein-Bioinformatics-Challenge-Project/README.md

 # Protein-Bioinformatics-Challenge-Project
 A coding example from my graduate work.
-This program calculates bond angles for individual residues in proteins based on x-ray crystallography data.
+This program calculates bond angles for individual residues in proteins based on x-ray crystallography data and attempts to assign secondary structure classifications.